 With the above paragraph in mind, consider this idea as a potential explanation for the high atmospheric pressure that led to the mist.
 Before the flood, the ozone layer was significantly thicker than it is now.
 Essentially there was a lot more ozone gas in the atmosphere then than there is now.
 This would have done several things.
 It would have applied the necessary pressure to the atmosphere to keep high humidity in place.
 Importantly it would have blocked the vast majority if not all of the UV light.
 This is significant because UV light, among other things, can cause mutations.
 Remember that, prior to the flood, men lived incredibly long lives.
 Methuselah lived nearly one thousand years.
-Yet after the flood the lifespan drops off.
-It is possible that this was due to the near complete absence of UV radiation from a thickened ozone layer.
+Yet after the flood, the lifespan drops off.
+It is possible that the extended lifespan prior to the Flood was in part due to the near-complete absence of UV radiation from a thickened ozone layer.

 If the above paragraph is true, which cannot be empirically proved I freely admit, then there must also be an explanation for the lost ozone.
 Fortunately, the flood provides us one.
 I have written previously about the fountains of the deep, an article which may be found here.
 When these blasted open and propelled billions of gallons of water into space, the passed through the ozone layer, slicing giant holes in the layer.
 When the fountains subsided, the ozone layer spread out to cover the gaps, much as water fills in around a pebble dropped into a puddle.
 However, the ozone that had been in the path of the up-rushing water had been hurtled into space, meaning that the layer was much less thick than it had been previously.
 This allowed more UV light to pass through it, causing mutations in the human genome.
 These mutations were partially responsible for man’s shortened life span.